biglocalnews/court-scraper/README.md

-# court-scraper

 The `court-scraper` package provides a Python library and command-line tool that help search and download case information from county courts in the United States.

 Learn more or reach out using the below resources: